ut-amrl/spot-arch/docs/spot-laptop-setup.md

     - Set known_hosts to have read/write access for everyone
         - `sudo chown root:root .ssh/known_hosts`
         - `sudo chmod 666 .ssh/known_hosts`
-- To set user quotas (for group quotas to work, you'll need to change file ownerships to group):
-    - `sudo vi /etc/fstab` and add `usrquota` to the root partition
-        - for instance, change `UUID=401615fc-572a-4c30-9c0d-d62dd13db87d /               ext4    errors=remount-ro 0       1` to `UUID=401615fc-572a-4c30-9c0d-d62dd13db87d /               ext4    errors=remount-ro,usrquota 0       1`
-    - `sudo reboot`
-    - `sudo quotacheck -cugm /` to initialize the quota files
-    - `sudo quotaon -v /` to turn on the quotas
-    - Assign quotas to users, in terms of number of blocks.
+- User quotas are assigned in terms of number of blocks.
 The block size is `1024 bytes`.
 For instance, to set a 40 GB soft limit and a 50 GB hard limit for a user:
-        - `sudo setquota -u <username> 41943040 52428800 0 0 /` to set the limits for a user
+    - `sudo setquota -u <username> 41943040 52428800 0 0 /` to set the limits for a user.
-    - `sudo reboot`
+    (For group quotas to work, you can set the group ownership of the files to the shared group and then set the quotas for the group)